belanasaikiran/belanasaikiran/README.md

 I'm Sai Kiran Belana 👋.
 I'm currently pursuing Masters in Computer Science at the University of Connecticut 🎓.

+- Research Technician at Goldenson Center, UConn
+- Student Developer at Campus Technology Services, UConn
-- My interests include Operating Systems, Computer Security, and Embedded Systems  💻.
+- My interests include Operating Systems, Computer Security, Systems Security and Embedded Systems  💻.
-- When I'm not coding, you can find me playing CS:GO 🎮.
+- When I'm not coding, you can find me playing OverCooked 2 🎮
 - In my free time, I do street photography 📸.

 ![overview](./overview.png)